Harald-U/knative-on-minikube/index.md

 - [6 - Auto-Scaling](workshop/6-Scaling.md)
 - [7 - Debugging Tips](workshop/7-Debugging.md)

-To complete this workshop, basic understanding of Kubernetes/OpenShift and application deployment on Kubernetes is instrumental!
+To complete this workshop, basic understanding of Kubernetes itself and application deployment on Kubernetes is instrumental!

 ## Resources: